Skip to main content

 Crazy House:

-Each room is themed for example the kangaroo room has a giant kangaroo in one corner… obvs.
-The rooms that are vacant are left open but gated off so you can see in but no access.
-There’s even an ballroom that’s got an under the sea theme!!
+Each room is themed.
+For example the kangaroo room has a giant kangaroo in one corner… obvs.
+The rooms that are vacant are left open but gated off so you can see in but have no access.
+There’s even a ballroom that’s got an under-the-sea theme!!

 Life is much better down where it’s wetter!

-We highly recommend visiting around 5pm, crowds and tour buses will leave, its still bright enough to take a walk around and you will also get to enjoy it as the sun goes down and the colorful lights come on.
+We highly recommend visiting around 5 pm, crowds and tour buses will leave, it’s still bright enough to take a walk around and you will also get to enjoy it as the sun goes down and the colourful lights come on.

 The quirky mushroom garden glows in ultraviolet light.
 Pink, purple, and white fairy lights mixed with the sound of frogs, make it worth seeing at dusk and you will feel like you have the place to yourself.